Ara225/super-simple-flask-scheduler/README.md

 * sleep from time
 * json
 ##### Internal
-* jobs - Definition of the diffrent job types and the JobResults class to contain results
+* jobs - Definition of the different job types and the JobResults class to contain results
 * forms - Definition of various forms used
 ##### Other
 * flask - Basic web front end functionality
-* flask_apscheduler - scheduler functionality intergrated with Flask
+* flask_apscheduler - scheduler functionality integrated with Flask
 * flask_apscheduler.api get_jobs - Return jobs objects in Json

 ### Purpose